xy-241/CS-Notes/content/Tools/Fly.io.md

 > If we don't include `auto_stop_machines` or `auto_start_machines`.
 The system will **automatically start** machines when needed (on traffic), but it will **not** automatically stop them when idle.
 >
 > If the app has a publicly exposed service, any incoming traffic can trigger a machine to start if it was stopped.
 Make sure you set `auto_start_machines = false`, so you don't incur unexpected costs.

+### Grandfathered Free Tier
+- **Grandfathered** = an old pricing rule kept for existing users after a policy change.
+Newcomers get the new terms, existing users keep the old ones as long as they don't switch plans
+- Fly.io retired its public free tier in October 2024.
+New orgs are **Pay As You Go** with no free allowance.
+Orgs that were already on the old **Hobby**, **Launch**, or **Scale** plans keep their allowances: up to 3 `shared-cpu-1x@256MB` machines, **3 GB** persistent volume total, and regional outbound transfer credits

+>[!caution] One-way door
+> The Fly docs warn: _"If you change your plan, you won't be able to return."_ Any upgrade or downgrade permanently drops grandfather status.
+Check the current plan first with `fly orgs show <org_slug>` or the billing dashboard.
+Labels **Hobby / Launch / Scale** = grandfathered, **Pay As You Go** only = not.

 ## Fly.io Machine Lifecycle
 ---